OctopusDeploy/docs/docs/administration/spaces/index.md

 As always, using our [client libraries]() offer the best chance of a successful upgrade for your existing automation, and our latest release of Octopus Client has all the changes required to inter-operate with any version of Octopus, as do most of our plugins for other build systems.
 However, due to the depth and breadth of the changes required to make spaces a reality, we weren't able to maintain backwards compatibility for the REST API in all cases.

 Please refer to [the release notes](<!-- todo -->) for a complete list of breaking changes.

+## When should I use Spaces?
+Spaces is extremely useful for organizations that have any number of the following characteristics:
+- Many groups of engineers across many projects
+- Requires separation of duties
+- Completely autonomous teams of engineers, each responsible for their entire process
+- Large number of projects or environments have created a cluttered dashboard and you just want to tidy them up

+### When shouldn't I use Spaces?

+While spaces is an exciting feature, it isn't going to fix every problem, or be useful in every workplace.
+For example, if you need to share resources that would normally be space scoped, to the whole system, then you might want to stick with the default space only for now.